ThereIsOnlyZuul/ahmes-scribeware/README.md

 You'll need LaTeX and Python (obviously), and a few other python packages.

+This package is written in Python 3, not 2.7.

 [Sympy](www.sympy.org) is used for symbolic calculations and LaTeX formatting.

 [PyLaTeX](https://jeltef.github.io/PyLaTeX/current/) is used for preparing